mindwind/my-draft/note/english_grammar.md

 - but
   There is nothing but he is fond of. == There is nothing which he is not fond of.

+## 介词
+- To
+  dance to the music  不可用 with
+  The teacher had the music on and everyone started to dance to the music.